 - Shoot lifestyle images.
 Use people in your shots to show the way your product is used.

 - Optimize images.
-Every perfect photo can be enhanced with the help of editing software.
+Even a seemingly perfect pic can be enhanced with the help of photo editing software.

-- Use sensory words to create and describe feelings.
+- Use sensory words to describe your products.

-- Use power words: you, free, because, imagine, new.
+- Use power words like you, free, because, imagine, new to grab users’ attention.

 - Create a reward program to build customer loyalty.